EUDAT-B2STAGE/http-api/README.md

 *WARNING*: this project is under development.
 You should expect things not to work.

-> NOTE: since the B2STAGE HTTP-API is an interface towards other EUDAT services which are subject to modifications and new developments, the functionalities and the implementation will have to be changed accordingly.
+> NOTE: the B2STAGE HTTP-API is an interface towards other EUDAT services which are subject to modifications and new developments, therefore the functionalities and the implementation will have to be changed accordingly.

 --